Riri Fitri Sari: Teaching and organisational affiliations

-Since 2010, she has been outstanding actively involved with University Ranking and has been the Chairperson of UI GreenMetric Ranking of World University since then.
+Since 2010, she has been actively involved with University Ranking and has been the Chairperson of UI GreenMetric Ranking of World University.

 Riri Fitri Sari was appointed as one of the Deputy President of ICMI (Indonesian Association of Muslim Intellectuals) in January 2022, under the leadership of Prof. Arif Satria.
 She coordinates ICMI's program in the field of Health, Empowerment of Women, Children, Youth and the Elderly.